codemirror/website/site/examples/collab/index.md

    changes come in when asked for the current version (this is what the `pending` variable is used for).

  - **`pushUpdates`** is used to send an array of updates.
-If there are no conflicts (the base version matches the authority's version), the updates are stored, the document is rolled forward, and any waiting `pullUpdates` requests are notified.
+The server stores the updates, rolls its document forward, and notifies any waiting `pullUpdates` requests.

  - **`getDocument`** is used by new peers to retrieve a starting state.